 IFPI is a global organization of which 1,300 record companies are member.
 It’s main goal is to improve the work conditions of record company workers by promoting the value of recorded music, promoting the rights of record producers and expanding the commercial use of recorded music.

 The MIDEM is an annual event held in Cannes (France) where music business professionals can network.
 It is a center where artists, technologies and brands get together to innovate and create new trends.

 The Music Business Association is an organization that pushes for the advancement of the music commerce, engaged in the full spectrum of monetization models for the music industry.
-Members are offered leadership and counselling from industry professionals among many other resources.
+Members are offered leadership and counseling from industry professionals among many other resources.
 It is also a gateway to many networking opportunities in this sector of the industry.

 The NAMPA is set to promote the rights of performing arts managers and agents by playing a leadership role, developing professionals and form alliances in the performing arts industry.

-The Recording Academy is most notable for having celebrated the world renowned GRAMMY Awards for over 50 years.
-It's main purpose is to honour and applaud excellence in the field of recording arts and to support the music industry.
+The Recording Academy is most notable for having celebrated the world-renowned GRAMMY Awards for over 50 years.
+Its main purpose is to honour and applaud excellence in the field of recording arts and to support the music industry.